ailenus/SortManager/readme.md

 Each of the seven sorting testing classes extends the abstract `SortTest` class and overrides the `testLarge`, `testZero`, and `testResult` methods.
-Each method invokes either the `initialiseLarge` or `initialiseZero` method of the superclass before invoking the public static `assertArrayEquals` method of the `org.junit.jupiter.api.Assertions` class.
+Each method invokes either the `initialiseLarge` or the `initialiseZero` method of the superclass before invoking the public static `assertArrayEquals` method of the `org.junit.jupiter.api.Assertions` class.